 The following spreadsheet shows the Excel Varpa function used to calculate the variance of the set of values in cells A1-A4 and in cells A1-A6.

-Further information and examples of the Excel Varpa function can be found on the Microsoft Office website.
+For further details and examples of the Excel Varpa function, see the Microsoft Office website.

-If you get an error from the Excel Varpa Function, this is likely to be the #DIV/0! error:
+If you get an error from the Excel Varpa Function, this is likely to be one of the following:

 |#DIV/0!||-||Occurs if none of the values that have been supplied to the function are numeric.|